w33zl/FS19_Stockman/README.md

 * No translations, everything is (currently) in english (however there are prepared translation files if anyone would be inclined to translate)

 ## BUGS AND FEATURE REQUESTS:
 If you have experienced a bug or if you got a suggestion or feature request, head over to my [Stockman Project Page]( https://mikaelleven.myjetbrains.com/youtrack/projects/164c8cbe-c2da-47bb-834b-9ee770fadc11).
+There you can see status of all reported issues and post your own issues/requests.